From MAPPING TO MAKING GREEN SITES

 Step 'outside the box' with a systems thinker.
 Wendy's concepts bring a sense of celebration, whether she's mobilizing for climate change, supporting community green infrastructure, addressing cycling as a vehicle for social change or cultivating an energy-smart future.

-Today, Wendy's integrated approach to risk reduction includes collaborating and advising on local projects that address energy (NYC's first certified Net Zero Passive House building; co-developer and host of building science open house series), bicycling (Bikes Ready; producer and script, and Local Spokes; communications), community ‘green culture’ centers (the Stanton Building; co-convener, and Ranch on Rails; utility committee) and community green infrastructure (Gardens Rising; maps and development phase strategy, and Siempre Verde Garden; member).
+Today, Wendy's integrated approach to risk reduction includes collaborating and advising on local projects that address energy (NYC's first certified Net Zero Passive House building; co-developer and host of building science open house series), bicycling (Bikes Ready; producer and script, and Local Spokes; communications), community ‘green culture’ centers (in Roosevelt Park on the Lower East Side, it’s the Stanton Building; co-convener, and on a disused rail line in Long Island City, it’s the Cutoff Coalition; utility committee) and community green infrastructure (Gardens Rising; maps and development phase strategy, and Siempre Verde Garden; member).
 She's also providing tours of these sites, in context with their locality.
 Together, these form a new sphere of influence and direction for Green Map System as well as New York City.

 Energy has been a passion for decades.
 In 2012, Wendy joined forces with her husband Ray Sage and Paul Castrucci, Architect to form Further, Inc. Together, they built R-951 Residence, a Net Zero rated three family rowhouse in Brooklyn.
 The award-winning R-951 was a showcase throughout construction, with Wendy organizing seven building science open houses.
 All 3 apartments were sold in 2015.
 Wendy is on the board at ABC No Rio, an art center constructing a new Passive House building by Castrucci Architect in 2018.
 She is part of the all-women Collective for Community, Culture and Environment development company, too.